Is Parking Part of the Problem, a Potential Solution, or Both?

-- At municipal garages, Sunday and Monday have the lowest demand for the Lesher and South Locust garages; Saturday and Sunday at the Broadway garage.
+- At municipal garages, Sunday and Monday have the lowest demand for the Lesher and South Locust garages; Saturday and Sunday are the days of lowest demand at the Broadway garage.

 - Weekdays are the busiest days at all three garages.

-The primary goal of the city’s parking management program in Downtown Walnut Creek is to create enough open parking spaces so that customers can find a spot and do not circle Downtown streets searching for parking.
-Another key objective is encouraging people to park once and walk to multiple destinations Downtown.
+The primary goal of the City’s parking management program in downtown Walnut Creek is to create enough open parking spaces so that customers can find a spot on each block, without having to circle around searching for parking.
+Another key objective is encouraging people to park once and walk to multiple destinations downtown.

 The City’s Parking Ordinance:

-Establishes 85 percent as the target peak parking occupancy for on-street spaces as well as lots and garages and the ability to adjust parking fees (between $0.00 per hour and $5.00 per hour) as well as hours of operation to achieve that target.
+Establishes 85 percent as the target peak parking occupancy for on-street spaces, lots, and garages; allows the Transportation Commission to adjust parking fees (between $0.00 per hour and $5.00 per hour) and hours of operation to achieve that target.

-Specifies that to achieve the target 85 percent peak occupancy, the Transportation Commission shall adjust rates up or down by no more than $0.50 per hour at least annually and not more frequently than quarterly.
+Specifies that to achieve the target 85 percent peak occupancy, the Transportation Commission shall adjust rates up or down by no more than $0.50 per hour.
+The Transportation Commission’s review of parking occupancy and adjustment of rates must occur at least annually, but not more than once per quarter.

 Parking Revenues Benefit Downtown.

-All revenue from municipal parking meters, citations, and garages goes to a city enterprise fund that helps to pay for parking operations and equipment as well as services that benefit downtown such as the downtown trolley, public safety, downtown landscaping, and downtown events.
+All revenue from municipal parking meters, citations, and garages goes to a City enterprise fund that helps to pay for parking operations and equipment.
+Additionally, the fund assists in providing for services benefiting downtown, such as the downtown trolley, public safety, downtown landscaping, and downtown events.